ChaosGroup/vray-for-fabric/README.md

 source ./source.sh
 ```
 ### Commandline test using the `kl` tool:
-This test will load the `test.vrscene` and generate a `render.png` file and re-export the vrscene as `dump.vrscene`.
+This test will load the `test.vrscene` file and generate a `render.png` file and re-export the vrscene as `dump.vrscene`.
 ```
 kl test.kl
 ```
 ### GUI test using the `canvas` application:
+Launch canvas with the `test.canvas` file as an argument.
+Once you're in Canvas, connect the result plug of the SaveImage node to the 'expose' input on the right-side of the canvas to initiate graph execution.
+You should get an output png called `output_from_canvas.png` in the test directory.
 ```
 canvas test.canvas
 ```